YuanGongND/ltu/README.md

 ## Required Computational Resources

 For LTU/LTU-AS training, we use 4 X A6000 (4 X 48GB=196GB VRAM).
 The code can be run on 1 X A6000 (or similar GPUs).
-To run on smaller GPUs, turn on model parallelism, we were able to run it on 4 X A5000 (4 X 24GB = 96GB) for LTU-AS (as Whisper takes some memory).
+To run on smaller GPUs, turn on model parallelism, we were able to run it on 4 X A5000 (4 X 24GB = 96GB).

-For inference, the minimal would be 2 X TitanX (2 X 12GB = 24GB) for LTU and 4 X TitanX (4 X 12GB = 48GB).
+For inference, the minimal would be 2 X TitanX (2 X 12GB = 24GB) for LTU and 4 X TitanX (4 X 12GB = 48GB) for LTU-AS (as Whisper takes some memory).
 However, you can run inference on CPUs.

 ## Mirror Links